neha-kay/Kiko-plus/_posts/2017-08-08-goal-organization-guide.md

 ## Introduction

 Goal organization refers to 2 elements:
-* Awareness of macro-level and micro-level goals and how the two relate
+* Awareness of macro-level and micro-level goals and how the two relate.
-* Having clarity in how to achieve both goal levels
+* Having clarity in how to achieve both goal levels.

-Goal organization is as idiosyncratic as time organization; some people prefer fancy apps like [Omnifocus](https://www.omnigroup.com/omnifocus){:target="_blank"}, [Asana](https://asana.com/){:target="_blank"}, or [Wunderlist](https://www.wunderlist.com/){:target="_blank"} while others prefer pen and paper.
+Goal organization is as idiosyncratic as time organization; some people have phenomenal systems using apps like [Omnifocus](https://www.omnigroup.com/omnifocus){:target="_blank"} or [Wunderlist](https://www.wunderlist.com/){:target="_blank"} while others have equally great systems with just pen and paper.

 In this guide, I'll go over my system --- again, not necessarily the best one, but one that has worked well for me.
 If you have useful (or better?) tips, leave them in the comments below.

-In this piece, I'll lay out the different ways I represent goals and action items.
-I'll go over a bunch of different ways of laying out goals and action items.
-If this is a system you'd like to adopt, remember that you don’t have to use all the methods described in this guide – at various points I’ll use some of them or all of them – the idea is simply to achieve clarity in what needs to be done at various scales in time – a semester, 3 months, a week, etc.
+The purpose of this piece is to lay out different ways of representing goals and action items.
+If this is a system you'd like to adopt, remember that you don’t have to use all the methods described in this guide – the idea is to do only as much as you need to achieve clarity in what needs to be done at various scales in time – a semester, 3 months, a week, etc.

-With that, onwards, new friend!
+And that's pretty much it by way of introduction.
+So with that, onwards, friend!

+### Excel Spreadsheets, ahoy!

+As you'll see below, I do all of my major goal, project, and multi-month planning in Excel spreadhseets.
+It's versatile, free form, great for lists, and combined with my [multi-month and month views]({% post_url 2017-08-07-time-organization-guide %}){:target="_blank"}, allows me to centralize all my productivity tools around Google Calendar and Excel.

 ### Macro Level Goal Planning

 I _love_ macro level goal planning.

 It just feels super optimistic/inspiring/awesome --- kind of like the start of a semester.
-Macro level planning is particularly great at the beginning of any ‘new phase’ – a new semester, before starting a job, before a vacation, etc.,
+Macro level planning is particularly great at the beginning of any new phase – a new semester, before starting a job, before a vacation, etc.

 #### I. Retrospective Reflection
-__My favorite method of macro level planning is imagining myself in the future, and thinking retrospectively about what I’d feel great having gotten done or achieved.__
+__My favorite method of macro level planning is imagining myself in the future, and thinking retrospectively about what I’d feel great having done or achieved.__

 I ask myself:

-> > “Imagine you just got off the plane in Dallas after your 8 months off.
+> > __“Imagine you just got off the plane in Dallas after your 8 months off.
 You have a wide grin on your face because you've accomplished *everything* you set out to accomplish.
-What did you accomplish?
+What did you accomplish?__

 Is it cheesy?
 Yep.
 Does it work well?
 Yep.